 In connection with the consummation of the Offering, the Company entered into a forward purchase agreement with NEXON Co.
-Ltd. ("Nexon"), pursuant to which Nexon has subscribed to purchase from us, upon request, up to 25,000,000 forward purchase units (the "Forward Purchase Units"), consisting of one Class A ordinary share (the "Forward Purchase Shares"), and one-half of one warrant to purchase one Class A ordinary share (the "Forward Purchase Warrants"), for \$10.00 per unit, or an aggregate amount of up to \$250,000,000, in a private placement that will close concurrently with the closing of our initial business combination.
-Nexon's commitment under the forward purchase agreement is subject to, among other conditions, the approval of its investment committee in its sole and absolute discretion.
+Ltd. ("Nexon"), pursuant to which Nexon has subscribed to purchase from us up to 25,000,000 forward purchase units (the "Forward Purchase Units"), consisting of one Class A ordinary share (the "Forward Purchase Shares"), and one-half of one warrant to purchase one Class A ordinary share (the "Forward Purchase Shares"), and one-half of one warrant to purchase one Class A ordinary share (the "Forward Purchase Warrants"), for \$10.00 per unit, or an aggregate amount of up to \$250,000,000, in a private placement that will close concurrently with the closing of our initial business combination.
+Nexon's commitment under the forward purchase agreement is subject to, among other conditions, the approval of its investment committee.
 The Forward Purchase Shares and Forward Purchase Warrants will be identical to the Class A ordinary shares and warrants, respectively, included in the units being sold in the Public Offering, except that they will be subject to certain transfer restrictions and registration rights, as described herein.